waynegm/OpendTect-Plugin-Docs/plugins/WMTools.md

 ### Description
 This tool allows a series of points to be digitized in the 3D scene that can subsequently be used as additional surface control in the Grid 2D3D plugin.

 The tool is accessed from the Tools submenu of the Polygon tree context menu.
+After adding a contour polyline remember to use the Right-Click | Save menu to commit the item.

 {{ figure('constantz_ex.jpg', 'Example of some polylines drawn in a gap in the seismic coverage to guide subsequent gridding') }}